merbanan/rtl_433_tests/tests/wg_pb12v1/README.md

 A summary of the recording captures for the testing/characterising of the WG-PB12v1 temperature sensor.

+The captures included in this test are not complete.
+There are unknown values of the bit stream.
+The only ones included are those that well known (ie temperature and sensor ID).

 Also included are pictures of the WG-PB12v1 base station, temperature sensor and the PCB of the temperature sensor.